 Under Class Participation/Homework, students are encouraged to participate in in-class case discussions and guest speaker sessions.
 Class participation through the sharing of relevant perspectives, information, and experience is also encouraged.
 Students are also encouraged to complete any homework assigned in this module.
-In addition, completion of feedback to the group project presentations is part of class participation.
+In addition, completion of a learning journal at the end of the module is part of class participation.